Yue911/Master-Dissertation-Supplemental-Files/README.md

 # Accessibility of Regent Street and its Impact on Retail Property Rents
 # Project Overview

 This project is supervised by Professor Nicolas Holliman from King’s College London (KCL) and involved in the KPMG BODS Dissertation Scheme.
 The topic is inspired by the "Future of Regent Street (2024)" project, a collaboration between the Crown Estate and Westminster City Council.
-The study examines transportation and green space accessibility from both static and dynamic perspectives, along with social and retail property characteristics, and explores how these factors influence retail rents.
+The study examines transportation and green space accessibility in Regent Street from both static and dynamic perspectives, along with social and retail property characteristics, and explores how these factors influence retail rents.

 ## 1. Source Code